sizhet/Digital-Brain-Model-Chain-of-Thoughts/DBM-COT-v1.1-EN.md

 ## 0. Preface (Enhanced Edition)

-The DBM-COT (Corpus of Thought) is a long-term, evolving research system documenting the conceptual, mathematical, and engineering foundations of the Digital Brain Model.
+The DBM-COT (Chain of Thought) is a long-term, evolving research system documenting the conceptual, mathematical, and engineering foundations of the Digital Brain Model.
 The first corpus (v1.0) established 153 ITEMs across differential geometry, metric intelligence, mutation-driven autonomous programming, CCGL/ACLM language systems, multi-agent Fusion Cortex design, visual perception geometry, and structural causality engines.

 However, v1.0 presented each ITEM as a static summary of its earliest appearance.
 DBM research does not occur in static snapshots—it evolves.
 Many concepts (e.g., Gravity Differential Trees, Mutation Delta Trees, Dual-CCGL Alignment, Dream Geometry) were introduced modestly at first, then became significantly deepened in later conversations.